-Actually Cantonese Crispy Roast Pork Belly is not hard to do.
+Actually Cantonese Crispy Roast Pork Belly is not hard to make.
 It just takes a bit of time love and attention.
 I have actually done a few steps by steps posts in the past but I have since lost my old blog so here’s a new updated one.

 TIP – The hot water on the skin not only tightens it but helps in giving you a crispy skin.